Your personal information

 Adding some images and short descriptions of projects you have worked on can be important in displaying what you are capable of.
 Show variety and remember to display your best work.

-This section allows you to include extra information that can be very useful.
+This section allows you to include extra information that can be very useful to hiring managers.
 It will only be displayed to companies should yourself and your talent advisor decide to show it.
 Some of the documents you can upload include:

-These extra documents support your profile and can help speed up the process.
-They can always be removed if your TA feels they should.
+These extra documents support your profile and can help speed up the hiring process.

 You are able to hide your profile from companies of your choice should you wish for them not to see your profile for whatever reason.
 When you block a company that has a ‘sister’ company we automatically block that company too.